dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 ### HTTP auto-instrumentation

 In order to generate spans when sending and receiving events, it's necessary to configure the HTTP client from cloudevents with OpenTelemetry instrumentation.
-The client has two "possibilities" for instrumentation:
+The client has two potentially interesting points for instrumentation:

 - Outgoing requests
 - Incoming requests (via StartReceiver)